IT ProcessBY RabIT software engineering · July 18, 2018

 Example #2 – Articles that are published in a newspaper also go through many rounds of reviews first.
 If these articles were published without reviewing and editing, they would be full of grammatical errors, typos, or unreliable information.
 It is not easy for authors to find their own mistakes in writing.
 They work to the best of their knowledge.

 It works the same way in software development.
-To ensure quality in the work process and the product, the role of a QA tester is vital in the software product development life-cycle.
+To ensure quality in the work process and the product, the role of a quality assurance tester is vital in the software product development life-cycle.

 If you would like to find out more about ways to integrate QA testing into your software development life-cycle more efficiently, feel free to ask your questions at firstname.lastname@example.org, or ask for a free consultation through our website.